carpentries-incubator/gap-lesson/02-func.md

 > ## Paths {.challenge}
 >
-> Fully understand to to specify paths to files in all operating systems.
+> How to specify paths to files in all operating systems and where to find
+> your home and current directory.